sosandroid/docker-fail2ban-synology/readme.md

 - The embedded ban IP system cannot work on running Docker containers by design
 - `REJECT` blocktype is not supported and must be switched to `DROP`
-- Modiying DSM system is not upgrade-proof
+- Modifying DSM system is not upgrade-proof

 ## Pre-requisite
 - A Docker compatible Synology NAS